JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

 - `DEVICE`: Set to `"cpu"` (default) or `"cuda"` if you have an NVIDIA GPU.
 - `COMPUTE_TYPE`: Optimization for the model. `"int8"` for CPU, `"float16"` for CUDA are good starting points.
 - `BATCH_SIZE`: Affects transcription speed, especially on GPU.
 Default is `16`.

+**Note:** The API now accepts a `language` parameter from the AE script.
+If provided, it overrides the auto-detection logic.

 If you change these settings, the API might need to download new model files on the next run.